-How to participate in the lottery:
+How to participate in the spring 2024 lottery:

 * Entering the permit lottery does not guarantee participants a parking permit.

-- November 11- Students receive award letter via email if they received a permit in the lottery.
+- Monday, Dec.
+4 - Students receive an award letter via email if they receive a permit in the lottery.

 No. Parking demand typically outweighs space availability on the MCV Campus.
 Participants will be awarded permits using a random number generator.

-Parking options for Spring 2020 can be found at https://parking.vcu.edu/parking/students/options-and-rates/.
+Parking options can be found at https://parking.vcu.edu/parking/students/options-and-rates/.